 Like it or not, social media has become a way people of all ages communicate.
 In addition to news and information, people share their inner thoughts, sometimes with little filter.
-As more American family’s experience a loved one who suffers from Alzheimer’s or other forms of dementia, more and more people are becoming aware of this devastating disease.
+As more American family’s experience, a loved one who has Alzheimer’s or other forms of dementia, more and more people are becoming aware of this devastating disease.

-Think about it for a moment, if you are like most people you know a loved one, friend, co-worker or neighbor who is dealing with a family member who suffers from cognitive decline.
-Add other issues which cause a person to require long-term care services and supports and/or supervision due to memory loss and you understand the pressure and stress many American families are going through.
+Think about it for a moment; if you are like most people, you know a loved one, friend, co-worker, or neighbor who is dealing with a family member who suffers from cognitive decline.
+Add other issues that cause a person to require long-term care services and supports and/or supervision due to memory loss, and you understand the pressure and stress many American families are going through.

 Genworth, one of the nation’s leading insurance companies who offer Long-Term Care Insurance products, noted that nearly half of all their claims lasting longer than one year are due to cognitive issues.